-Two months ago, Annie Weisman made her major-theater debut with the La Jolla Playhouse production of her first full-length play, “Be Aggressive.”
+Less than two months ago, Annie Weisman made her major-theater debut with the La Jolla Playhouse production of her first full-length play, “Be Aggressive.”
 The next work by this Southern Californian native in her late 20s, “Hold Please,” is being staged up the road at South Coast Rep, which commissioned this work about two generation of secretaries.
 Both pieces present her formidable strengths, particularly her sparklingly sharp wit and her ability to craft a convincing milieu with jargon-filled dialogue.
 But, alas, both possess the same fundamental weakness as well — a narrative uneasiness, a sense that the story itself is a labored afterthought to the setting.